 Does Brain Drain Lead to Institutional Gain?

-A country’s endowment of human capital can affect its institutions through various channels.
-This raises the possibility that skilled emigration can leave its mark on a country’s institutional development.
-We combine recent datasets on emigrant stocks and institutional quality to explore the impacts of mobile human capital on home country’s institutional quality.
-Using geography-based instruments for emigrant human capital, we find that larger emigrant human capital stocks (as a share of domestic population) are associated with higher quality of political institutions, but lower quality of economics institutions.
+A country's endowment of human capital affects its institutions through various channels.
+This raises the possibility that skilled emigration can leave its mark on a country's institutional development.
+We explore the impact of emigrant human capital on home country's institutional quality.
+Using geographical and genetic distance‐based instrumental variables for emigration and a dynamic panel estimation method, we find that human capital emigration helps the home country's political institutions, but hurts economic institutions.
+The conventional 'brain drain' argument, therefore, needs to incorporate the institutional changes due to skilled labour emigration.

 Suggested Citation: Suggested Citation